Bombardier Challenger 850

 Disadvantages of a Bombardier Challenger 850 as a rental aircraft:

-• No longer in production: The Challenger 850 is not in the Canadian aircraft manufacturer's current program.
+• No longer in production: The Challenger 850 is not in the Canadian aircraft manufacturer's current programme.
 This could be a disadvantage for those who want to charter a cutting-edge aircraft with the very latest features.
 The Challenger 850 is therefore probably not the first choice if they want to impress business partners and present themselves as a modern and innovative player in the business world.

-• Requires a long runway: Compared to classic business jets, the 850 has a larger space requirement for takeoff and landing, especially in hot temperatures.
+• Requires a long runway: Compared to classic business jets, the 850 has a larger space requirement for take-off and landing, especially in hot temperatures.
 This aircraft is therefore certainly not the best choice for flights to or from Aspen in mid-summer.
 In practice, 850 jets operate at frequently busy commercial airports, which could increase travel time.

 Possible alternatives to a Challenger 850 as a business charter aircraft are the Falcon 2000EX, the Embraer Legacy 650 and the Bombardier Global 6000.
 The Falcon 2000EX offers a comparably spacious cabin and efficient fuel consumption, while the Embraer Legacy 650 comes with a fully equipped executive interior.
 The Bombardier Global 6000 scores high on range, allowing it to reach far-flung destinations without stopping for fuel.
 Each of these private jets offers luxurious amenities and reliable performance for demanding business travel.